Projections

 "ON CONFLICT (user_id) DO NOTHING",

-event.AggregateID, payload.Email, event.CreatedAt)
+event.AggregateID, e.Email, event.CreatedAt)

 return err

-case "UserDeactivated":
+case events.UserDeactivated:

 _, err := tx.ExecContext(ctx,